By Professor Pat Hanscom, Mathis Wackernagel, Ph.D., and Nicola Horsburgh

 “Preparing oneself for a future with climate change and resource constraints also has other benefits since every country that invests in its own long-term success makes it more likely for other countries to follow,” the researchers state in their report.
 “There are several mechanisms which amplify this positive sum game: exchange of information and joint learning; reduction in overall demand on the planet; and building capacity to support others.
 It becomes a positive-sum game.”

 This biocapacity assessment reflects a most encouraging development.
 Because it has been acting out of its own accord, despite the global morass that is global climate “action”, Scotland is building the future it needs, guided by one-planet prosperity.
 Any government would benefit if it recognized that one-planet prosperity is not just good for humanity, but necessary for themselves to be able to operate in the future.
 This recognition would certainly amplify climate action and give a boost to the upcoming UN climate conference, COP26, held in Glasgow next year.
 Dinna Fash!

-To download the University of Stirling’s biocapacity report, click here.
+To download the University of Stirling’s 2020 initial biocapacity report, click here.

 For an expanded, academically published version, consult: Nicola Horsburgh, Andrew Tyler, Scot Mathieson, Mathis Wackernagel, David, Lin, 2022, Biocapacity and cost-effectiveness benefits of increased peatland restoration in Scotland, Journal of Environmental Management, Volume 306, 15 March 2022, 114486, https://doi.org/10.1016/j.jenvman.2022.114486